 Interns will assist staff in combating all forms of LGBT and HIV discrimination.
 Thus, a background in, or familiarity with, related issues, legal or otherwise, will greatly strengthen the application.

 Candidates for the internship should have a strong commitment to social justice, equality and civil rights issues, particularly those involving the LGBT and HIV-affected communities.
 Strong organizational skills are a must.
 Additionally, a desire to learn, strong communication, analytical skills and the ability to be a team player are a plus.
 An ideal candidate will also possess the ability to self-motivate, work with varying levels of supervision and adapt to a variety of tasks.

-Applicants should send a resume, cover letter and a one or two-page writing sample to the contact below.
-Please include in the subject line of your email "Community Education Internship – Chicago."
-The cover letter should include the applicant's hours of availability for the semester/term and the names and contact information of two references.
+Applicants should send a resume, cover letter and 1 to 2 page writing sample to firstname.lastname@example.org.
+The cover letter should include the applicant's hours of availability for the semester/term and the phone numbers and titles of two references.

 People of color and people with disabilities are especially encouraged to apply.
 Lambda Legal is an equal opportunity employer.